etan18/Obsidian-Notes/Unfinished/large language models.md

 > It is an **encoder-only** model trained on **masked token prediction**, meaning it looks at all surrounding words, not only preceding ones.
 It is a powerful tool for generating data [[embeddings]].

 ## pre-training
 These base LLMs trained on general-domain text data are referred to as "**pre-trained**" models.
-From the core dataset (e.g. OpenWebText), the model learns strong representations which produce generally good outputs on any task.
+From the core dataset (e.g. OpenWebText), the model learns strong representations via **self-supervised learning** which produces generally good outputs on any task.

 # fine-tuning
 LLMs are **foundation models**, meaning they are trained on large, general knowledge bases with the intention of being applicable across many domains and use cases.
 However, in many practical settings, we want to deploy a LLM that is an expert in one specific domain, such as code generation or healthcare diagnosis.